Try Out Our NEW Disneyland Ticket Calculator!

 Disney’s Yacht Club Resort

 Next door is Disney’s Yacht Club Resort, the Beach Club Resort’s statelier sister.
-Think, a buttoned-up linen suit and tie with a pair of boat shoes.
+Imagine a buttoned-up linen suit and tie with a pair of boat shoes.
 Yet another deluxe resort that’s part of the DVC family, the New England theme can be seen here as well, though this time it’s more nautical than coastal.
 These two resorts share many amenities, so young guests staying here have access to Stormalong Bay too.
-Meanwhile, adults will love having access to some prime dining, namely surf-and-turf centric Yachtsman Steakhouse.
+Meanwhile, adults will love having access to some prime dining, namely surf-and-turf-centric Yachtsman Steakhouse.
 And bonus, the Yacht Club Resort is one of the few pet-friendly resorts at Disney World, so even Fido can get in on the relaxation.

 Walt Disney World Swan & Dolphin Hotels